gcanti/tcomb-react/README.md

 ## The `@props` decorator (ES7)

-For an equivalent implementation in ES5 see the `propTypes` function below.
+For an equivalent implementation in ES5, or for Stateless Components, see the `propTypes` function below.

 **Signature**